Lirioth/Fullstack2026/Week1Python/Day2ListsIteratingAndFormattingData/README.md

    # The list inside changed, tuple structure didn't
 ```

+---

+## 📄 License

+This day’s exercises and notes are distributed under the repository’s [MIT License](../../LICENSE).

 ### Error 7: range() off-by-one errors
 **What it means**: range() stops BEFORE the end value